← Back to Blog

 The Damage: If 10% of materials slip through without markup, and you buy $200K in materials yearly, you're losing $2,000-$3,000/year minimum.

-πŸ’‘ The Fix Automatic material tracking.
+The Fix: Automatic material tracking.
 Receipt capture that syncs to invoices.
 Make it impossible to miss.

 8. The Warranty Work Creep Problem